SinghTushar20/Learn-to-Code/04-Computer Networking and Seurity/MODULE 1/3-Encryption Basics.md

   - Asymmetrical encryption is Scalable, has better key distribution, can help with authentication and nonrepudiation but is also slow and mathematically intensive.
     ![RSA Key Equivalence](../images/rsa-key-equivalence.png "RSA Key Equivalence")

+## Hybrid Systems

+- Symmetric and Asymmetric encryptions are great ways for encryption but both has it's strength and weaknesses so to get the best result we often use both of them.
+- Asymmetric encryption is used to enchange the common key to be used for symmetric encryption and symmetric encryption is used for encrypting and decrypting the data to be send or recieved respectively.
+- Examples of such hybrid systems are SSL/TLS.

 ## Hash functions

-- **Hash Function**: Hash functions take a string of any size and convert it into a gibrish value of fixed size.
+- **Hash Function**: Hash functions take a string of any size and convert it into a gibrish value of fixed size called digest.
+  - Main properties of hash function:
+    - Preimage resistance (having an output you cannot find an input that produces that output)
+    - 2nd preimage resistance (having an input and output pair you cannot find another input that produces the same output, also called weak-collision resistance)
+    - Collision resistance (finding two inputs that produce the same output is not possible, also called strong collision resistance).

-  - When passed same input it will always produce same output.
+  - When passed same input it will always produce same output/digest (Collision-resistant).
-  - Hash functions are irreversible.
+  - Hash functions are irreversible (Pre-image resistant).
     - The best thing about Hash function is that it's only one way i.e. one can't get the string back from the gibrish. (**This assures integrity**)
   - Hash functions and digital signatures help us **provide the authentication and legitimacy** of the senders and the receivers.
-  - MD2, MD4, MD5, HAVAL, SHA, SHA-1, SHA-256, SHA-384, SHA-512, Tiger
+  - MD2, MD4, MD5(hacked), HAVAL, SHA, SHA-1, SHA-256, SHA-384, SHA-512, Tiger
+  - Hash function always end up giving a string of fixed length this mean we have a fixed co-domain set(because a string of fixed length are limited based on permutation) but the domain is infinite as we can have infinite strings.
+    - So Theoritically it is true that collision can happen in hashing But in practice, the difference is that it might take you constant brute force computation till the universe die.
   - **HMAC (Hash Based Message Authentication Code)**: In this we include a pre shared secret into the message which is to be send and then hash it. **This assures Authentication and Integrity**.
     ![HMAC](../images/hmac.png "HMAC")
     - One can't alter the message as the message with the key is hashed not just the message. eg. JWT token.